 Still others resort to SIB as a way to gain control of a chaotic existence.
 "Sometimes I just feel out of control," says a 19 year old college student.
-"All the hurt and confusion, the loss and emotional pain, is transferred
+"All the hurt and confusion, the loss and emotional pain, is transferred into something I can control and feel."

-Their cries must be answered through counseling and long-term relationships with mentors who speak and live an example of redeeming love. into something I can control and feel."
 This is especially true for kids who have experienced abuse.
 They see SIB as a way to exert their own power in the midst of feeling powerless.
 "What better way (at least that's the way the thinking goes) to gain control than to do something to myself.
 I'll beat you to it.
 You won't hurt me anymore.
 I'll do it to myself."